Leandro Paredes: International career

 On 19 May 2017, Paredes received his first senior call-up by newly appointed coach Jorge Sampaoli for Argentina's friendlies against Brazil and Singapore in June.
 He made his senior international debut in the match against Singapore on 13 June, helping Argentina to a 6–0 away win, and also marked his debut by scoring his first international goal.

 In May 2018, he was named in Argentina's preliminary 35-man squad for the 2018 FIFA World Cup in Russia but did not make the final 23.
 On 21 May 2019, Paredes was included in Lionel Scaloni's final 23-man Argentina squad for the 2019 Copa América.
 Following Argentina's third-place achievement, Paredes was listed among the "Best XI" team of the tournament.

 In June 2021, he was included in Lionel Scaloni's final Argentina 28-man squad for the 2021 Copa América.
 In the semi-finals of the competition, Argentina played against Colombia and the match eventually went into a penalty-shootout during which Paredes successfully converted his spot-kick to help Argentina progress to the final.

-On 11 November 2022, Paredes was named to Argentina's final 26-man squad for the 2022 FIFA World Cup.
+On 11 November 2022, Paredes was named in Argentina's final 26-man squad for the 2022 FIFA World Cup.
 During Argentina's quarterfinal match against the Netherlands, Paredes fouled Nathan Aké and deliberately smashed the ball into the Dutch bench, prompting a brawl.
-Paredes scored in the penalty-shootout against the Netherlands winning 4–3 for Argentina after the game was tied 2–2 (a.e.t).
-Paredes scored the penultimate penalty in the shootout against France in the World Cup final, winning the penalty-shootout 4–2, after the game was tied 3–3 (a.e.t).
+Paredes scored in the penalty shootout against the Netherlands, winning 4–3 for Argentina after the game was tied 2–2 after extra-time.
+Paredes scored the penultimate penalty in the shootout against France in the World Cup final, winning the penalty-shootout 4–2, after the game was tied 3–3 after extra-time.